 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion. advanced on the CST The 3% of English Learners will make annual progress in learning English by scoring proficient or advanced in CST.
 Fund and implement diagnostic testing at beginning of school year Allocate funds for teacher stipends to better coordinate Benchmark assessments.
 Allocate funding to design, implement, and manage individual learning/intervention plans for identified students in all tutorial programs Fund and provide staff development focusing on data-analysis, higher order thinking skills, deconstruction of standards, direct instruction, use of technology, and working effectively with students below grade level Cooperative learning activities, conducted in English, in all classes that serve to immerse students in the language while giving them opportunities to practice listening, comprehension, and speaking skills Allocate funding for Bilingual aides and tutors Frequent writing assignments in all classes that give students opportunities to practice writing and editing in English Collaborative learning experiences through club projects Use Silent Sustained Reading (SSR) Classes effectively.
-Implement After School small group tutoring classes.
 Implement After School Homework Club.
 Saturday school catch up groups to close achievement gaps.
-Allocate funds for Team teaching & support?
-Mentoring Mentoring
+Allocate funds for Team teaching &amp; Mentoring